s3achan/Titanic-Survival-Eda/README.md

 5. **Embarkation port** showed differences (mostly proxy for class & nationality)
    - Cherbourg (C) → highest survival rate (~55%)
    - Southampton (S) → lowest (~34%)

+##  ✅ Conclusion

+This exploratory analysis highlights gender, passenger class, and age as the strongest factors associated with survival on the Titanic.
+The findings provide a strong foundation for further modeling and predictive analysis.

 ## 🧰 Technologies & Libraries